Submitted by Paula Lillard Preschlack

 I couldn’t help but think that this movement started, to a great degree, from Paula Lillard’s early efforts as a young mother living in Cincinnati.
 “In the 1960’s,” Paula Lillard says, “there really wasn’t any Montessori in Cincinnati that we knew of.
 There were awful riots happening in Avondale—a neighborhood I drove through on a weekly basis before and then after the riots—and the devastation was horrible.
 This was the decade when the Kennedys and Martin Luther King Jr. were shot.
 My friends and I were concerned about the violence.
 At the same time, the first Montessori pre-school classroom started at Cincinnati Country Day School, and we noticed the positive experiences our own children were having in there.
 We wanted to make Montessori education available to families in underprivileged communities.”

 Towards this effort, Paula and some of her friends founded the Cincinnati Montessori Society, with the goal of getting classrooms started in the inner city.
 They wrote up proposals, found sites, and when public money became available, they were poised to act.
 They succeeded in getting Head Start preschools in the area to be Montessori-based.
 Knowing that trained teachers would be needed, they convinced Xavier University to start a graduate-level Montessori training course, which is still going strong today.
 The public Montessori schools spread with the help of persistent advocacy from the children’s parents and their community leaders.
 To read some of the inner-city parents’ comments on this movement, see pages 146 to 149 in Paula’s book, Montessori: A Modern Approach.
 They may bring tears to your eyes.
-If you are inspired to join the efforts of fellow Montessori parents in spreading Montessori education in our Chicago public schools, please contact Elizabeth Seebeck at the Oglesby Montessori Foundation.

 The spread of Montessori in Cincinnati has been a great success story; according to Clark’s Principal, Dean Blase, there are a total of 5,000 children currently in the Cincinnati public Montessori schools.
 This means that through a combination of the private and public schools, roughly one in seven children are now receiving Montessori education in the city of Cincinnati.